James Bond Faroe Islands scenery

 The grand finale of No Time to Die is film history written with the Faroe Islands as the filming location.
 As James Bond does not return home, the locals wanted to mark this special event.

-Local villagers have taken it upon themselves to erect a tombstone in memory of the renowned spy.
-Made from Faroese basalt, the gravestone has been cut by an acclaimed stonemason in the village of Skopun.
+Local villagers have taken it upon themselves to erect a James Bond tombstone in memory of the renowned spy.
+Made from Faroese basalt, the gravestone is cut by an acclaimed stonemason in the village of Skopun.

-The heavy stone has then been transported to the exact location on Kalsoy Island, where Bond meets his fate in No Time to Die.
+The heavy stone sits at the exact location on Kalsoy Island, where Bond meets his fate in No Time to Die.
 A helicopter by the local Atlantic Airways flew the stone to the edge of Kalsoy Island.

 The James Bond gravestone stands against the backdrop of Kalsoy’s mesmerising nature.
 You can now visit the gravestone when on Kalsoy Island.